luismcsoul/the-sustainable-republic/README.md

 -
 .
 ## TOKENOMICS.
 97. All economical transactions, salaries, lending quotas, morgages, service bills are calculated in terms of minimum wages and are adjusted to inflation proportionately.

+98. The median morgage payment will correspond to 20% to the median net income.

+99. Duration of the morgages are fixed to 19 years under the "rent to own" scheme.

+100. Only residents of the river basin can own land in order to avoid unreachable price increases that would affect local inhabitants.

 ## ETHICAL CONSIDERATIONS.

-98. The ethical effects of the scholastic generational technocracy would be equal to the median ethical awareness of the population being represented.
+101. The ethical effects of the scholastic generational technocracy would be equal to the median ethical awareness of the population being represented.